 The second thing I figured out, after playing “show me yours I’ll show you mine” with the other kids on the block, both girls and boys, was that I liked boys better, though it wasn’t until I was 26 that I worked up the nerve to admit, to myself and the rest of the world, that I’m gay.
 (It’s also how I came to know that I had the largest penis on the block, but I don’t like to brag.
 Okay, yeah I do.)

 To start at the beginning: First, there was a big bang.
-About fifteen billion years later, in 1961, I was born to Bill and Grace Butts of New Orleans.
+About 13.7 billion years later, in 1961, I was born to William and Grace Butts of New Orleans.
+(That’s right, Will and Grace.)
 I was the youngest of six in a large Roman Catholic family.
 Because my father was a veteran of World War II who had come home, married and raised a large family, I was one of the last of the “Baby Boomers.”
 This made it hard for me to fit in with other kids my age, because most of them were the first lines of “Generation X.”

 I spent the first twenty years of my life in New Orleans; enough to become thoroughly infused with her culture.
 I’ve been to many a Mardi Gras, I know how to pronounce “beignet” and I know how to spell “Tchoupitoulas.”
-Even though I’ve lived in Minnesota for over a quarter of a century — longer than I lived in New Orleans, my home town is still a very big part of me.
+Even though I’ve lived in Minnesota for over three decades — longer than I lived in New Orleans — my home town is still a very big part of me.
 (After all, you can take the boy out of “N’Awlins” but you can’t take “N’Awlins” out of the boy.)
 The city is still recovering from Hurricane Katrina, but I know they will: they’re proud, strong and stubborn people.

 My family still lives down there, though none within the city of New Orleans.
 They’ve all scattered to various suburbs.
 I don’t get down to visit enough.
-The last time was in 2005, four months after Katrina.
-The devastation was unreal.
+The last time was in 2014, and I took my roommate with me to meet my family.